GerHobbelt/mupdf/docs/src/mutool-object-pixmap.rst

 A ``Pixmap`` object contains a color raster image (short for pixel map).
 The components in a pixel in the ``Pixmap`` are all byte values, with the transparency as the last component.
 A ``Pixmap`` also has a location (x, y) in addition to its size; so that they can easily be used to represent tiles of a page.

-.. method:: new(colorspace, bounds, alpha)
+.. method:: new Pixmap(colorspace, bounds, alpha)

     *Constructor method*.